·

 These doodles look incredible, and I absolutely adore the color scheme the artist chose here.
 Yes, they are pretty Christmas-coded, but most of them work perfectly just for winter as well, especially if you try a different color palette.

-Christmas is part of winter, maybe even the best part if you ask around, so I definitely had to include here some Christmas doodles, especially when they are step-by-step and are as cute as these!
+Christmas is part of winter, maybe even the best part if you ask around, so I definitely had to include some Christmas doodles here, especially when they are step-by-step and are as cute as these!

 These look absolutely stunning.
 The creator used pencils, I think, and it really gave me that retro-cozy vibe I rarely see these days.
 Absolutely perfect for winter doodles!

-Here are a few easy-to-follow tutorials for some winter staple doodles.
+Here are a few easy-to-follow tutorials for winter-staple doodles.
 In just a few steps, you can have these cute doodles on your journal pages as well!

 These are very easy to doodle things, and yet they perfectly capture the holiday season.
 I also really like how the artists chose the very traditional color combination here.

-Even though the artist says these are December doodles, I think most of them can easily work in most months of winter; you might just add a few adjustments with the colors to make them less Christmas-coded.
+Even though the artist says these are December doodles, I think most of them can easily work in most winter months; you might just make a few color adjustments to make them less Christmas-coded.
 Either way, these doodles look adorable!

 I love the header the creator used for these doodling tutorials, and I think the doodles they chose perfectly encapsulate the cold and beautiful winter.